2021 South Side Pitch (“Contest”) Contestant Rules

 This Contest is subject to all applicable federal, state, and local laws and regulations and void where prohibited.
 Participation constitutes entrant’s full and unconditional agreement to these Rules and Organizer’s decisions, which are final and binding in all matters related to the Contest.
 Winning a prize is contingent upon fulfilling all requirements set forth herein.
-Entrants that are selected as finalists or semi-finalists (as described below): (i) may be required to record and submit pitches and content, (ii) may be required to complete a live judging panel via a virtual platform, and (iii) must be available on Thursday November 5 from approximately 6 until 8:30 pm CT.
+Entrants that are selected as finalists or semi-finalists (as described below): (i) may be required to record and submit pitches and content, (ii) may be required to complete a live judging panel, and (iii) must be available on Thursday October 21, 2021 from approximately 5:30 pm until 8:00 pm CT.
 By entering, entrants agree that if they are selected as finalists or semifinalists, that they are available and willing to complete any such actions.

 What is South Side Pitch?

-South Side Pitch is a pitching competition that showcases some of the South Side’s most creative and promising businesses before a live (virtual) audience.
-It will culminate in a virtual event on November 5, 2020 where finalists’ final business pitches will be presented and the winners chosen by a panel of judges will be announced.
-Given the current health considerations, the Organizer reserves the right to adjust or alter any round of submissions, including how and when the finalist final pitches are completed.
+South Side Pitch is a pitching competition that showcases some of the South Side’s most creative and promising businesses before an in-person and virtual audience.
+It will culminate in an event on October 21, 2021 where finalists’ business pitches will be presented and the winners chosen by a panel of judges will be announced.
+Organizer reserves the right to adjust or alter any round of submissions, including how and when the finalists’ pitches are completed.

-Entry Period: The Entry Period for the Contest begins on July 20th, 2020 at 12:00:00 am CT and ends on August 24th, 2020 at 11:59:59 pm CT.
-Only selected semi-finalists and finalists shall move on to the next rounds of the Contest.
+Entry Period: The Entry Period for the Contest begins on July 5, 2021 at 12:00:00 am CT and ends on August 9, 2021 at 11:59:59 pm CT.
+Only selected semi-finalists and finalists shall move on to the next round of the Contest.

 South Side Pitch